clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/architect-lifecycle.rst

 The *Release Workflow* (Figure 1) gathers the content of the RPMs and ensures it can be consumed by :ref:`mixer <mixer>`.
-A content web server hosts the |CL| derivative, which targets can connect to for updating their OSes.
+A content web server hosts the |CL| derivative, to which targets connect for updating their OSes.
 As an integral part of this toolchain, the *Release Pipeline* enables these derivatives to incorporate |CL| content into their own custom content.
 The *Watcher Pipeline* triggers the `Release Pipeline`_ to create new releases.